martinmoene/observer-ptr-lite/README.md

 Notes and references
 --------------------
 ### Notes
-[1] This conclusion may be challenged if the coding style ensures that *any raw pointer* is a *non-owning pointer.*
+<a id="note1"></a>Note 1.
+This conclusion may be challenged if the coding style ensures that *any raw pointer* is a *non-owning pointer.*
+<a id="note2"></a>Note 2.
+As a side effect, `observer_ptr<>` contains the nonstandard method `empty()` to provide the check needed by the comparison operators.

 ### References
-[2] Walter E. Brown.
+[1] Walter E. Brown.
 [N3840: A Proposal for the World’s Dumbest Smart Pointer, v3](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2014/n3840.pdf) (PDF).1 January 2014.
-[3] N4481: Tentative Working Draft, C++ Extensions for Library Fundamentals, Version 2 [Section 4.2 Non-owning pointers](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2015/n4481.html#memory.observer.ptr).
+[2] N4481: Tentative Working Draft, C++ Extensions for Library Fundamentals, Version 2 [Section 4.2 Non-owning pointers](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2015/n4481.html#memory.observer.ptr).
 12 April 2015.

 Appendix